 Derivative financial instruments are mainly used to manage exposures to foreign exchange/price risks.
 The Group designates certain derivatives as hedges of the variability in cash flow attributable to a particular risk associated with assets and/or liabilities or highly probable forecast transactions (cash flow hedges).
 The Group documents at the inception of the hedging transaction the relationship between hedging instruments and hedged items, as well as its risk management objective and strategy for undertaking various hedge transactions.
 The Group also documents its assessment, both at hedge inception and on reporting dates, of the effectiveness of the hedge in offsetting changes in cash flows of hedged items.
 The fair value of a hedging derivative asset is classified as a current asset due within one year or after one year based on the remaining maturity of the hedge.
-The fair value of a hedging derivative of the hedge.
+The fair value of a hedging derivative liability is classified as a creditor falling due within one year or after one year based on the remaining maturity of the hedge.